Established by Bengt Sjöberg 2016

 In 1986 Bengt made his best investment in Hong Kong, creating a family, marrying the Thai flight attendant Jirapa with whom he had a daughter Michelle in 1987 and a son Joachim 1989.

-These were harmful years for Bengt who loved his profession so much, but who now wasn’t able to work in his beloved profession.
+These were harmful years for Bengt who loved his profession but now wasn’t able continue.
 So he devoted himself to investments in various businesses such as leasing, hotels, etc., but he missed his logistics business.
-After about 5 years when the ban no longer could be justified Bengt bought back the far east business, APC (Asia Pacific Cargo), and with my help set up a Swedish subsidiary of APC group.
+After about 5 years when the ban no longer could be justified Bengt started up a new logistic far east business, APC (Asia Pacific Cargo).

 During the following years, the business consolidated and by increasing European imports from China it was possible to build up his own Chinese subsidiary and expand.
 After this development Bengt felt that the now tougher logistics industry had passed its prime.
 The old business contacts he had in Sweden, where he devoted his visits to traveling around acquiring and maintaining customers, began to disappear for reasons of age.
 He made these work trips in his old Golf Cabriolet with a plastic bucket in the front seat to catch the leaks from the roof when it rained.
 This was far from his childhood dreams about beautiful cars, given that now he could easely afford any car he wanted.
 Now his dreams became about buying a castle or the big Turning Torso, but for neither of these projects his offer was accepted.
 However his dream to do something extraordinary still lived on.
 The contacts he had during his trips no longer had the same feeling for the old ASG-time, the common references declined.
 Bengt felt it was time to begin to dismantle the ownership of the APC Group.
-The Japanese logistics company Nippon Express bought the APC group in 2012 with the condition that Bengt would remain as chairman for 2 years, which was extended with an advisory role for another year.
-In November 2015, Bengt finally left the business.
+The Japanese logistics company Nippon Express bought the APC group in 2012.
+In November 2015 Bengt finally left the business.

 2016 began with a shock.
 The stubborn cough that plagued Bengt in recent months, turned out to come from tumors in his lungs.
 The diagnosis was lung cancer and tumors had already dispersed in his body.The discussions we had been having for a long time to create a foundation to take care of his fortune suddenly became relevant.
-Previously, we had not been able to determine the direction, but now Bengt decided to found an everlasting foundation that would promote research, primarily in the area of cancer, but also health and the environment.
+Bengt now decided to found an everlasting foundation that would promote research, primarily in the area of cancer, but also health and the environment.
 It was a rush, as the doctors' prognosis pointed to a few months of survival.
-Our first contact was made with Göran K. Hansson, Permanent Secretary of the Royal Academy of Science, whom I already knew.
+Our first contact was made with Göran K. Hansson, Permanent Secretary of the Royal Academy of Science.
 He could give us insight into how a number of other foundations worked.
 Göran also accepted our invitation to join the board of The Sjöberg Foundation.

-When summer came, we did not consider ourselves in too much of a hurry, we decided to take in the opinions of cancer researchers about what they thought the foundation should invest in.
+When summer came, we did not consider ourselves in too much of a hurry as Bengt seemed to recover, so we decided to take in the opinions of cancer researchers about what they thought the foundation should invest in.
 Most stressed the need for coordination between research units and the need for patient follow-up both for research purposes but also as a prerequisite for further patient contact.
 The foundation's decision was that we would contribute to the building of a network between the Swedish research institutions, initially concentrating on those researching lung cancer care with a focus on early diagnosis and precision diagnostics.
 For research and also for clinical practice, we would support the construction of information systems with life-long follow-up of patients.

 From our contact with the scientific world we had learned that the research projects going on in many places focused on non-conventional methods, but they often lacked funding because the products typically can not be patented.
 Here the patient and public benefits could be large because the costs of these products is negligible compared to the prices of modern cancer drugs.
 Again, the Foundation could make a difference by giving grants, a way to bridge the gap Bengt talked about.

-Bengt was doing his best in November and hade even planned to start going to the gym.
-In early December it was concluded that the tumors had started growing again and brain tumors were discovered, the largest of which was removed.
-The first two weeks of January Bengt became more tired and more absent but without pain.
+Bengt was doing his best in November but in early December it was concluded that the tumors had started growing again and untreatable brain tumors were discovered.
 He left us on January 17.

 Bengt's last year he considered to be his happiest.
 The responses and the appreciation he received for the donation to the Foundation was a big surprise to him.
 The curiosity he always had in various fields of business, he devoted now to the study of cancer, which fascinated him.
 His view of life changed as a result of contact with cancer affected people.
 He had a different view of life and nature, and felt that his fortune would make a positive contribution to the future.
 He stopped reading the Stock Exchange pages in the newspapers as wealth became unimportant.
 His last action seemed sound.
 At last a dream that would came true.